 - Adventure Bikes: Are There Cheaper Alternatives?

-- The Best Touring Motorcycle – For You?
+- The Best Touring Motorcycle For Your Style

 - Don’t Buy An Adventure Bike If You Want An Adventure

 - Motorcycle Touring Style: Which Is Best For You?

 2. Motorcycle Touring For Beginners: Planning Your Route

 Planning your route can be as easy or as difficult as you like.
 If you do a web search of motorcycle routes in Europe, there are an abundance of ready-to-go routes that you simply import to your satnav, and you’re away.

 It really is that simple!